 The Company elected to account for the December 2022 Note at fair value (Note 4) and was not required to bifurcate the conversion option as a derivative and as a result the original issue discount of \$1,820,000 and debt issuance costs were written off upon election to fair value and accounted for as interest.
-During the three months ended December 31, 2022 the Company recognized \$2,074,964 of interest expense related to the December 2022 Note related to original issue discount of \$1,820,000 and other third party debt issuance costs of \$254,964 as the Company elected the fair value option.
+During the six months ended March 31, 2023, the Company recognized \$2,074,964 of interest expense related to the December 2022 Note, consisting of the original issue discount of \$1,820,000 and other third-party debt issuance costs of \$254,964 as the Company elected the fair value option.